Your Thyroid Affects Many Of Your Bodily Functions

 And, It Affects Your Digestive System

 Lowered thyroid function often leads to decreased motility throughout the digestive tract.
 Decreased motility in the large intestine often results in constipation.
 Decreased motility in the small intestine increases the likely hood of SIBO (small intestinal bacterial overgrowth) with its associated bloating and abdominal discomfort.
-Low thyroid also decreases production of digestive enzymes and stomach acid to breakdown your foods adequately.
+Hypothyroid also decreases production of digestive enzymes and stomach acid to breakdown your foods adequately.
 This could lead to malabsorption of different nutrients and possibly anemia.
 Another interesting problem that develops with hypothyroidism is gallstone formation.

 Additionally, Your Thyroid Has an Impact on Your Gait and Balance

 In 2016, a study of 2,645 participants in Rotterdam, Denmark, found a remarkable connection between low thyroid and the patterns of balance and walking.
-In summary, those with low thyroid had problems with balance and their pace of walking was generally slower, their legs were further apart, and it was difficult to walk heel-to-toe (tandem gait).
+In summary, those with hypothyroid had problems with balance and their pace of walking was generally slower, their legs were further apart, and it was difficult to walk heel-to-toe (tandem gait).
 The researchers found that these problems would disappear when proper thyroid hormone levels were restored.
 They suspect that the thyroid has an important influence on neurons found in certain sections of the brain particularly the cerebellum.
 Considering that poor balance plays an important role in hip fractures in the senior population, proper thyroid function is very important.

 Furthermore, It Has Been Linked to Infertility and Reproduction Issues

 Decreased thyroid function reduces the ability to release an egg from the ovary.
-Improper thyroid function also has a significant impact on the menstrual cycle and can lead to irregular cycles and excessive menstrual bleeding.
+Improper function also has a significant impact on the menstrual cycle and can lead to irregular cycles and excessive menstrual bleeding.
 Additionally, with decreased thyroid function there is increased difficulty in implantation of the fertilized ovum.
 In males, sperm quality and motility may be affected by low thyroid function.

 Last, Your Thyroid Can Lead to Abnormal Cognitive and Emotional Behaviors